AeliaDev/cazan.js/docs/events/popups.md

 In fact, it appends a `<style id="cazan-popup-style" text="text/css">` in the end of the `<head>` of your HTML document.

 !!!tip
-    But if you define manually this HTML tag and putting in custom CSS to customize the popups, cazan won't override it.
+    But if you define manually this HTML tag and putting in custom CSS to customize the popups, Cazan won't override it, and your popup will be customized.

 !!! warning
     Attention: you can customize everything you want but if you want that it keeps working, don't customize `display`, `position` or `z-index`, these properties are needed because they will be used by cazan.

-## References
+## Reference

 - I/O API: ``IOEventInterface`` is used for typing ``io.showMsg()``, ``io.getUserConfirm()`` and ``io.getUserInput()`` params.
 ````ts